Grand Master (Freemasonry): Traditions

 There are two distinct traditions in connection with the office of Grand Master.
 Generally speaking, the European practice is for the same Grand Master to be re-elected for several consecutive years, maybe even several decades, whilst in other countries, a Grand Master serves a set term of only one to three years and then retires.

 In several European countries, the position of Grand Master has often been held by members of royal families or the high nobility.
-In some Protestant northern European countries, the position was held by the King for a long time.
-In England and Wales, the current Grand Master is Prince Edward, Duke of Kent, who was elected in 1967 and has been re-elected each year since.
+In Denmark, both Christian VIII and Frederik VII served as Grand Master while also serving as king.
+Such was also the case with Oscar II in Sweden.